-A few days ago, I have described an easy and fast way to transfer and share files over Internet using Trasnfer.sh web service.
-Today, we are about to discuss a similar tool called PSiTransfer, which is a simple and open source file sharing utility.
+A while ago, I have described an easy and fast way to transfer and share files over Internet using Trasnfer.sh web service.
+Today, we are going to discuss a similar tool called PSiTransfer, a simple and open source file sharing utility.
 Using PSiTransfer, we can either share our files locally or globally.
 It’s an alternative to paid services like Dropbox and WeTransfer.
 Unlike transfer.sh, it is not a website.
 It is actually a self-hosted file sharing platform.
-You can deploy it on home system to share files over local area network.
+You can deploy it on your home system to share files over local area network.
 Or, you can deploy it on a VPS or Cloud, so that you can access or share your files from anywhere, using any Internet-enabled device.
 Since it comes with built-in web server, you don’t need to deploy any other extra software.
-All you need is a web browser to access or share your stuffs.
+All you need is just a web browser to access or share your stuffs.

 Concerning about features, we can list the following: